onox/orka/README.md

 is a library for creating windows with an OpenGL context on them.
 It also provides functionality for capturing user input on keyboard, mouse, and joystick.
 Having a window with an OpenGL context is the prerequisite for using any OpenGL functionality.
-Libraries like SDL can be used by implementing the `Window` interface in the `Orka.Windows` package.
+Alternatively, libraries like SDL can be used instead to create windows and process input.

+- **SDL 2 support**.
+Windows and input can be managed via [SDL][url-sdl] instead of GLFW if desired.

 ## 🏗 Build status